 I am the principal investigator for the OSU Discovery Theme pilot project Transnational Black Citizenship and a team member on a second Discovery Theme project, Human Rights in Transit.
 I also serve on the editorial board for The Ohio State University Press and Spectrum: A Journal on Black Men (Indiana UP).
-My administrative training includes the eighteen-month long President and Provost’s Leadership Institute at The Ohio State University, as well as the American Council on Education’s (ACE) Women’s Regional Leadership Forum.
+My administrative training includes the eighteen-month long President and Provost’s Leadership Institute at The Ohio State University, the HERS Institute-Bryn Mawr, and the American Council on Education’s (ACE) Women’s Regional Leadership Forum.

 Ph.D., University of Maryland, College Park, English Literature